a-dylean/interactive-histogram/README.md

 npm run mockapi
 ```

-To run the development server:
+To run the development server use this command in a separate terminal:

 ```bash
 npm run dev